mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 ## Summary

-Are you interested how the aggregation is implemented actually?
+Are you interested in how the aggregation is actually implemented?
-Feel free to inspect [source code](https://github.com/mkuthan/example-streaming) to get the whole picture of the examples.
+Feel free to inspect [source code](https://github.com/mkuthan/stream-processing) to get the whole picture of the examples.

 ```scala
 def wordCountInFixedWindow(